DavidUf11/Backstage/README.md

 # Backstage

-Backstage is a collaboration platform for independent musicians and local venues.
+A Wyncode final project, Backstage is a collaboration platform for independent musicians and local venues.
 Venues can share equipment lists and stage configurations through a unique, Zoom-style link.
 Artists can save custom, drag-and-drop stageplots to a PDF and share with the venue.

-Wyncode final project.

 ## Special features